-Indicated tax rates are those in effect as updated March 4, 2024.
+Indicated tax rates are those in effect as updated April 18, 2024.
 Indicated rates are those that apply to an incremental dollar of additional income or gain, which may vary from your average tax rates.
 The displayed rates have been rounded to the nearest hundredth of a percent.
 The indicated Total Tax Rate may not add up to the displayed component rates due to rounding.

-- A Taxable income is your annual gross income for federal tax purposes, less adjustments and the federal deductions you claim (standard or itemized). - ^B The "Married Filing Separately" and "Qualifying Widow(er)" filing status are not given as options on this calculator, but may apply to you.
-Tax rates for qualifying widow(er)s are the same as indicated for "Married Filing Jointly." - This analysis does not consider the federal alternative minimum tax (AMT) or take into account the federal deduction for state and local taxes paid (limited to \$10,000 annually) that is available if you itemize deductions. - The calculation of state taxes assumes that your taxable income for state tax purposes equals your federal taxable income.
+- A Taxable income is your annual gross income for federal tax purposes, less adjustments and the federal deductions you claim (standard or itemized). - ^B The "Married Filing Separately" and "Qualifying Surviving Spouse" filing status are not given as options on this calculator, but may apply to you.
+Tax rates for qualifying surviving spouses are the same as indicated for "Married Filing Jointly." - This analysis does not consider the federal alternative minimum tax (AMT) or take into account the federal deduction for state and local taxes paid (limited to \$10,000 annually) that is available if you itemize deductions. - The calculation of state taxes assumes that your taxable income for state tax purposes equals your federal taxable income.
 Material variations could cause your state tax rate to be overstated or understated.
-This analysis ignores the AMT imposed by certain states (CA, CO, CT, IA and MN), the limited deduction for federal income taxes paid that is available in certain states (MO, MT and OR) and the limited itemized deduction for state and local income taxes paid that is available in certain states (AZ, GA, HI, MO and ND).
-State income tax rates indicated for AL and IA are net of the deduction for federal taxes paid that is available in those states. - The indicated local income tax rates are those imposed on investment income and gains by certain cities, counties and other local jurisdictions in IN, IA, KS, MD, MI, NY, OH and OR.
+This analysis ignores the AMT imposed by certain states (CA, CO, CT and MN), the limited deduction for federal income taxes paid that is available in certain states (MO, MT and OR) and the limited itemized deduction for state and local income taxes paid that is available in certain states (AZ, GA, HI, MO and ND).
+State income tax rates indicated for AL are net of the unlimited deduction for federal taxes paid that is available there. - The indicated local income tax rates are those imposed on investment income and gains by certain cities, counties and other local jurisdictions in IN, IA, KS, MD, MI, NY, OH, OR and PA.

-Local income tax rates indicated for IA jurisdictions are net of the IA deduction for federal taxes paid.
-For OR residents living in Clackamas, Multnomah or Washington County, indicated local income tax rates include the 1.0% Metro Supportive Housing (SHS) personal income tax on taxable income of more than \$125,000 for single filers and more than \$200,000 for married filing jointly and head of household filers that applies to residents living in the Portland Metro District.
-County residents who live outside the Portland Metro District are not subject to the SHS personal income tax.
 Local income tax rates that do not apply to investment income or gains are not included. - The 3.8% Net Investment Income (NII) federal tax applies to individuals, estates and trusts with modified adjusted gross income (MAGI) above applicable threshold amounts (\$200,000 for single and head of household; \$250,000 for married filing jointly).
 NII generally includes gross income from taxable interest, dividends, annuities, royalties and rents (unless derived from a trade or business that isn't a passive activity or trading business) and net gains on assets generating NII, net of allowable expenses.
 For the purposes of this calculator, your MAGI is assumed to equal your taxable income. - 1 Federally tax-exempt obligations of the taxpayer's state of residence and its political subdivisions.
 In most states, interest on in-state municipals is not subject to state or local income tax.
 For OK residents, interest on certain in-state municipals issued before July 2, 2001 is subject to state income tax, the effect of which is not shown.
 For IL, IA and WI residents, interest on in-state municipals is generally subject to state (and, in IA, applicable local) income tax, the effect of which is shown.
 Interest on certain in-state municipals of IL, IA and WI is not subject to state (or, in IA, applicable local) tax, the benefit of which is not shown.
 Interest on private activity bonds may be subject to tax under the federal AMT and the AMT of certain states, the effect of which is not shown.